golobby/orm/README.md

 }

 ```
-We are defining a `Post` entity and a `Category` entity with a `many2many` relationship; as you can see, we must configure the IntermediateTable name, which GolobbyORM cannot infer.
+We are defining a `Post` entity and a `Category` entity with a `many2many` relationship; as you can see, we must configure the IntermediateTable name, which GoLobby ORM cannot infer.
 Now you can use this relationship anywhere in your code.
 ```go
 categories, err := orm.BelongsToMany[Category](post).All()